Muhimbi/PDF-Converter-Services-Online/clients/v1/csharp/README.md

 ### Windows

-If you are a developer, the appropriate .NET framework version is most likely already installed on your system.
+If you are a Windows developer, the appropriate .NET framework version is most likely already installed on your system.
 In case it is not, install it [as described here](https://msdn.microsoft.com/en-us/library/5a4x27ek(v=vs.110).aspx).

 <br/>